 The Wings of Hope Children’s Charity sponsors the free education of children in India and Malawi and also runs WOHAA in the UK.

-In 2011 Plume captured the judges’ attention by performing the Jai-Ho dance from the film ‘Slumdog Millionaire’ in various locations throughout London.
-They later performed the dance at the House of Lords semi-final event and were presented with the "Most Innovative Award" at the annual award ceremony at Wembley Stadium
+Recent successes have been Team Plume, which captured the judges’ attention by performing the Jai-Ho dance from the film ‘Slumdog Millionaire’ in various locations throughout London.
+They later performed the dance at the House of Lords semi-final event and were presented with the “Most Innovative Award” at the annual award ceremony at Wembley Stadium.

 Young Enterprise’s mission statement is “to inspire and equip young people to learn and succeed through enterprise.”